MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 ## Test your bot locally

 At this point, your bot should be able to answer some questions.
-Run the bot locally and open it in the Emulator.
+Run the bot locally and open it in the Bot Framework Emulator.

 :::image type="content" source="./media/qna-test-bot.png" alt-text="Sample interaction with the bot and QnA Maker.":::